w3f/polkadot-wiki/docs/learn/learn-parachains-faq.md

 ### In what scenarios do parachains need their own security?

-Most parachains will not need to worry about their own security, since all state transitions will be secured by the Polkadot relay chain validator set.
+Most parachains do not need to worry about their own security, since all state transitions are secured by the Polkadot relay chain validator set.
 However, in some cases (which are considered more experimental), parachains may require their own security.
 In general, these cases will revolve around lack of data available to relay chain validators.